multixscale/cvmfs-tutorial-hpc-best-practices/docs/creating-repo.md

 To optimize metadata access for client systems, you may need to look into creating [nested catalogs]( https://cvmfs.readthedocs.io/en/stable/cpt-repo.html#managing-nested-catalogs).

-If files are frequent removed from the repository, you should consider enabling [garbage collection](https://cvmfs.readthedocs.io/en/stable/cpt-repo.html#repository-garbage-collection).
+If files are frequently removed from the repository, you should consider enabling [garbage collection](https://cvmfs.readthedocs.io/en/stable/cpt-repo.html#repository-garbage-collection).

 ## Public Stratum 1 replica servers